ttongue/seltzer-tonic-vagrant/README.md

     cp packages/tonic/config/tvcogCfg-sample.py packages/tonic/config/tvcogCfg.py
     cp packages/tonic/config/seltzerCfg-sample.py packages/tonic/config/seltzerCfg.py

     The live config files are in the .gitignore so they will not be available to commit (as it should be).
+Note that in order to test Braintree-connected functions, you will need to get the Braintree credentials to put into packages/tonic/config/tvcogCfg.py.
+Please read the config file for more details!

 6.)
 The Seltzer web site will be at http://((IP address set in config.vm.network))/crm/